Weighted noncommutative regular projective curves: The real case: Witt curves

 \end{example} \begin{numb}[Euler characteristic of a Witt curve] We now come back to the question how to normalize the Euler characteristic ``correctly''.

-If $\Kk$ is a Klein surface and $S$ the corresponding double then, since $\Kk$ is a $\ZZ_2$-quotient of $S$, we have $\chi(S)=2\cdot\chi(\Kk)$.
-This can also be expressed in the following way: if $\Hh$ is a real smooth projective curve, then
+If $\Kk$ is a Klein surface and $S$ the corresponding complex double then, since $\Kk$ is a $\ZZ_2$-quotient of $S$, we have $\chi(S)=2\cdot\chi(\Kk)$.
+This can also be expressed in the following way: if $\Hh$ is a real regular projective curve, then